 - Sole Proprietors with no employees or S Corps that issue W-2's to themselves through a Sole Proprietor Stabilization Program administered by Brattleboro Development Credit Corporation and Two Rivers Ottauquechee Regional Planning Commission.
 The change in businesses served was due to strategic planning with the State Cares Act Funding assistance to businesses, to avoid duplication of benefit with the CDBG-CV funds.
-Since Vermont's only entitlement community, the City of Burlington did not receive any CDBG-CV2 Burlington's businesses will be eligible to participate in this round of state CDBG-CV2 funding. - tenants earning 80% and below median income that live in any rental property that have been impacted by COVID19 that have unmet needs, per eligible activity regulation 24 CFR 570.207 (b)(4) Income Repayments.
-This aid will take the form of rental housing assistance (up to 6 months' rent, per HUD FR-6218-N-01), paid directly to the landlord.
-The proportion of funds distributed between publicly supported and private rental properties will correlate with the proportion of publicly supported and private housing in Vermont.
-Tenants will be required to provide a duplication of benefit affidavit to document unmet need. - communities with public facility and service projects through a Municipal Public Facility and Service Program that have been impacted by the COVID 19 and have unmet needs.
+Since Vermont's only entitlement community, the City of Burlington did not receive any CDBG-CV2 Burlington's businesses will be eligible to participate in this round of state CDBG-CV2 funding. - low-income homeowners and tenants earning 80% and below median income that have been impacted by COVID19 that have unmet needs, per eligible activity regulation 24 CFR 570.207 (b)(4) Income Repayments.
+This aid will take the form of mortgage and rental housing assistance (up to 6 months' rent, per HUD FR-6218-N-01) paid directly to the mortgage lender or landlord, residential rehabilitation (only be for demonstrated COVID requirements), and housing counseling.
+Homeowners and tenants will be required to provide a duplication of benefit affidavit to document unmet need. - communities with public facility and service projects through a Municipal Public Facility and Service Program that have been impacted by the COVID 19 and have unmet needs.
 Funds requested for activities that construct temporary or permanent solutions to structures for meeting COVID19 code requirements are considered public facilities.
 Funds requested to assist activities that are for new or expanded services to meet COVID19 requirements are considered public services.
 Municipalities and non-profits will be required to provide a duplication of benefit affidavit to document unmet need.
 The state's only entitlement the City of Burlington will be eligible to apply for up to \$400,000 of the state's allocation to assist municipal projects with public facility and public service needs due to COVID19.